Survey on Causal-based Machine Learning Fairness Notions: Causality-based Fairness notions

 \subsection{Counterfactual fairness}

-Counterfactual fairness~\cite{kusner2017counterfactual} is a fine-grained variant of $ETT$ conditioned on all attributes.
-That is, an outcome $Y$ is counterfactually fair if under any assignment of values $\mathbf{X}=\mathbf{x}$,
+Counterfactual fairness~\cite{kusner2017counterfactual} is a very strong fairness notion that requires equality between the observed outcome and the counterfactual outcome for every individual.
+That is, an outcome $Y$ is counterfactually fair if under any assignment of values $\mathbf{X}=\mathbf{x}$ and any individual in $U$,

 where $\mathbf{X} = \mathbf{V}\backslash\{A,Y\}$ is the set of all remaining variables.
-Since conditioning is done on all remaining variable $\mathbf{X}$, counterfactual fairness is an individual notion.
-According to Eq.~\ref{eq:counterfactual}, counterfactual fairness is satisfied if the probability distribution of the outcome $Y$ is the same in the actual and counterfactual worlds, for every possible individual.
+As the latent variable $U$ appears in Equation~\ref{eq:counterfactual}, counterfactual fairness is an individual fairness notion.
+It is satisfied if the probability distribution of the outcome $Y$ is the same in the actual and counterfactual worlds, for every possible individual.
+In practice, counterfactual fairness coincides typically with $ITE$ (Eq.~\ref{eq:ITE}).

-Kusner et al.~\cite{kusner2017counterfactual} tested counterfactual fairness by generating, for every individual in the population, another sample with counterfactual sensitive value.
-Then, they compared the density functions of the actual samples with the counterfactual samples.
-To be fair, a predictor should produce outcome values where actual and counterfactual density plots are identical.
+\cite{kusner2017counterfactual} could test counterfactual fairness by making a very strong assumption.
+That is, they assumed the full structure of the causal model is available including the latent variables $U$.
+They could then estimate the distribution of $\pr(U)$ using Markov chain Monte Carlo methods and the observed data.
+Thanks to the estimated distribution of $\pr(U)$, they could compute counterfactuals using Pearl's three-step process: abduction, action, and prediction~\cite{pearl2009causality}.
+Hence, for every individual in the population, another sample with counterfactual sensitive value is generated.
+Counterfactual fairness is finally assessed by comparing the density functions of the actual and counterfactual samples.
+The process of testing counterfactual fairness is detailed in Section~\ref{subsec:ctf}.